 When we think about healthy living, food and exercise tend to get all the attention.
 Yet, fluid intake is an important aspect of maximizing nutrition because:

 Ideally, you should try to consume at least half of your body weight in fluid ounces every day.
 For instance, a person weighing 130 pounds would aim to take in 65 ounces of water each day.
 If you work out, you’ll also need to take in additional fluid before, during, and after your exercise.

 Sleep is another frequently overlooked aspect of healthy living.
-While it doesn’t include to the food we eat, it does play an important role in how our bodies use nutrients.
+While it doesn’t include the food we eat, it does play an important role in how our bodies use nutrients.

 The body’s recovery process takes place when we sleep.
-Yet, when we get too little sleep or our sleep is interrupted, fuel substrates remain in the blood stream, and cortisol levels elevate.
-High cortisol levels can lead to further breakdown, which can ultimately contribute to fat storage.
+Yet, when we get too little sleep or our sleep is interrupted, fuel substrates remain in the bloodstream, and cortisol levels elevate.
+High cortisol levels can lead to a further breakdown, which can ultimately contribute to fat storage.
 It’s therefore essential to achieve proper sleep each night so our bodies can recover fully and make the most of our daily nutrition.